 1. Support legislation that promotes funding flexibility in categorical funding for behavioral health services, including in the allocation of Mental Health Services Act (MHSA) funds and realignment funds, to be responsive to data-informed needs.

-2. Support efforts to increase accessibility and funding for quality substance use and/or mental health services for children, adults, and families.
+2. Support efforts to increase accessibility and funding for quality substance use and/or mental health services for children, youth, adults, and families.

 3. Support legislation that supports the expansion of Medi-Cal reimbursement for behavioral health services.

 4. Support legislation to provide Institutions for Mental Disease appropriate reimbursement rates.

 5. Support legislation that promotes the integration of and parity between mental health substance use disorder, and physical health care services, and the provision of care coordination services to support seamless care throughout a person’s lifetime.

 6. Support for legislation and/or efforts to create an appropriate level of service(s) for substance use disorders along the continuum of crisis to long term managements, especially focused on methamphetamine intoxication.